El Moez Street: The Unfolded Fascinating Tales

 The Fascinating Tales Unfolded Through El Moez Street

-Interestingly, Cairo is one of the countries around the world that possesses more than a few landmarks.
+Interestingly, Cairo is one of the countries with more than a few landmarks worldwide.
 There is a lot that you can behold around the streets of Cairo.
-Besides, there are streets that are beyond being ordinary, especially those that hold multiple historical stories.
+Besides, some streets are beyond ordinary, especially those with multiple historical stories.

 Most of the tourists automatically think of downtown and Khan Al Khalili.
-Although they are quite popular, there is also El Moez Street; an amazingly fascinating street that not everyone is aware of its existence.
+Although they are famous, El Moez Street is an amazingly fascinating street that not everyone knows.

-El Moez Street is an abbreviation for its fairly long name; Al Moez Lidin Allah Al Fatimi.
+El Moez Street is an abbreviation for its extended name, Al Moez Lidin Allah Al Fatimi.
 The street holds lots of historical buildings, for it’s one of Egypt’s oldest streets.
-It had witnessed lots of incidents since the old of time.
+It has witnessed lots of incidents since the beginning of time.
 You will always find something interesting to hear about along your tour around this mesmerising street.

 El Moez Street at Night